Skip to main content

 The core concept governing information flow in corporate wellness is data aggregation.
 This is a deliberate process of compiling information from many individuals so that no single person can be identified.
 The purpose is to give the organization a strategic overview of its employees’ health challenges and successes.

 This allows for the intelligent design of programs that address the actual needs of the population, such as stress management resources or diabetes prevention initiatives.
-The process is managed by either the provider or a specialized third-party wellness vendor.
+The process is managed by either the health plan provider or a specialized third-party wellness vendor.
 These entities are bound by law to act as custodians of your private data, ensuring the firewall between your personal results and your employer remains intact.

 What Does an Employer Actually See?